-A-10 Associate Commissioner Wendy Larry Elected to ODU Hall of Fame
+A-10's Wendy Larry Inducted Into ODU Hall of Fame

-VIRGINIA BEACH – Atlantic 10 Conference Associate Commissioner Wendy S. Larry has been elected to the Old Dominion University Athletic Hall of Fame Class of 2014.
+NORFOLK, Va. – The Atlantic 10 Conference's Wendy S. Larry was inducted into the Old Dominion University Athletic Hall of Fame Class of 2014 on Saturday.

 Larry's career at Old Dominion spanned more than 30 years, as one of the first women student-athletes to receive a grant-in-aid to ODU, as a graduate and assistant coach, and as the head coach of the Lady Monarchs from 1987-2011.
 She became the 20th national all-time coach to win 600 career games in January 2011, and completed her tenure at ODU with a 608-234 overall record and 559-203 slate at ODU.
 Larry's teams reached 20 NCAA Tournaments, captured a NCAA record setting 17-straight Colonial Athletic Association (CAA) titles from 1992-2008, and advanced to the championship game of the NCAA tournament in 1997.